 Let’s explore each angle in a little more detail:

 The front view of your teeth is what you will see in the mirror while scrubbing your pearly whites in the morning.
 In an ideal bite, the edges of your top teeth should follow the curve of your bottom lip.
 When your teeth are clenched together, about 90% of your bottom teeth should be visible.

 A ‘deep bite’ occurs when your upper teeth cover too much of your bottom teeth, which can lead to tooth wear and damage.
 While an ‘open bite’ occurs when your front teeth don’t overlap at all and there is only contact on the back teeth.

 Examining your bite from the right or left side may be difficult to do by yourself.
 Your teeth should meet together like cogs in a wheel.
 The pointed ends of the upper teeth should fit perfectly between two teeth on the bottom, while the upper teeth should sit slightly in front of your lower teeth.

 If the lower teeth sit in front of the upper teeth, this is commonly called a ‘reverse’ or “under” bite, and if the lower teeth sit too far behind the top teeth, this is commonly called an “overbite”.

 An arch view is a little more difficult to define.
 It’s what you see when you open your mouth wide open and look at the top of your lower teeth or the bottom of your upper teeth.
 From this angle, each tooth should be touching the one next to it, with no spacing in between.

 Having properly aligned teeth isn’t just about enhancing your smile, it’s also about improving your oral health, and reducing your risk of common dental problems such as tooth wear, tooth decay and gum disease.
 A specialist orthodontist will examine your bite as well as the cosmetic appearance of your teeth and then provide the best advice for you and your smile.
-Find a specialist orthodontist by using our Check Tool today.
+Find a specialist orthodontist by using our Finder Tool today.